SupercomputingWales/slurm_advanced_topics/_episodes/01-best-practices.md

 directory can be beneficial:

 - The scratch filesystem has a faster I/O speed than home.
-- It has a higher default quota (5 Tb) so you can store bigger input files if necessary.
+- It has a higher default quota (3 TB on Hawk and 20 TB on Sunbird) so you can store bigger input files if necessary.

 Remember to instruct your scripts to clean after themselves by removing unnecessary data, this prevents filling up your quota.
 Remember that unused files on scratch